Can Childhood Trauma Lead to Addiction? [Guide]

 The child either does not have an outlet to express their feelings, or if they do, they are met with hostility from their parents or siblings, bottling up those feelings.
 This habit will manifest later in the child’s life, and that is where problems start occurring, which we will discuss later.

 What do Studies on Childhood Trauma and Addiction Reveal?

 Over the years, researchers, when looking at what causes addiction, have found substantial evidence of childhood trauma being an underlying factor.

-One of those studies conducted at the University of Texas analyzed 32 teens, 19 of whom were maltreated in childhood (abuse or neglect that lasted six months or longer), and 13 had no experience in childhood maltreatment.
-All of the participants were followed up every six months over the course of three and half years.
+One of those studies at the University of Texas analyzed 32 teens, 19 were maltreated in childhood (abuse or neglect that lasted six months or longer), and 13 had no experience with childhood maltreatment.
+All participants were followed up every six months over three and half years.

-Close to half of the teens in the maltreated group developed some sort of disorder, whether it be depression or substance abuse, which heavily outweighed those teens in the other group.
+Close to half of the teens in the maltreated group developed some disorder, whether it be depression or substance abuse, which heavily outweighed those teens in the other group.